jednano/bindr/README.md

 Some template engine syntaxes like [Knockout][] and [AngularJS][] are valid HTML out of the box.
 This allows the UI to render even before the application is bootstrapped.
-Other engines, however, like the popular [Handlebars.js][], are not valid HTML.
+Other engines, however, like the popular [Handlebars][], are not valid HTML.
 This is no knock on Handlebars.
 It's actually my preferred template engine at the moment.
 Handlebars, however, needs to wait until the template binding is complete before the UI can render its contents.
 If you're